For High-School Students

 Learn the skills necessary to make a real impact in the world and succeed in the future of work!

-Apply today to join young entrepreneurs, innovators and designers in this fun, experiential learning experience led by innovation experts from New York City.
+Apply today to join young entrepreneurs, innovators and designers in this fun, experiential learning experience led by innovation experts from New York City and Lisbon.

 Overview